microsoft/vscode-docs/api/references/contribution-points.md

 ![configuration extension point example](images/contribution-points/configuration.png)

-You can read these values from your extension using `vscode.workspace.getConfiguration('myExtension')`.
+You can read these values from your extension using `vscode.workspace.getConfiguration().Get('myExtension.keyName')`.

 ### Configuration schema